Laurier Archives and Special Collections Acquisition Policy

 Laurier Archives and Special Collections collects the corporate records of Wilfrid Laurier University and its predecessors, including the Evangelical Lutheran Seminary of Canada.

-Comprehensive Collecting Area: Laurier Archives and Special Collections receives official records including the minutes and reports of the Board of Governors, Registrar, Senate and Senate Standing Committees, and other governing bodies.
-The Archives will attempt to collect all University publications including calendars, catalogues, magazines, newsletters, and press releases.
-Laurier Archives and Special Collections will also collect some administrative records of University departments, offices, and institutes, as outlined in University policy 10.4 (Records Management).
+Comprehensive Collecting Area: Laurier Archives and Special Collections receives official records of the University, including the minutes and reports of the Board of Governors, Enrollment Services, Board and Senate Standing Committees, and other governing bodies.
+Laurier Archives and Special Collections will attempt to collect all University publications including calendars, catalogues, magazines, newsletters, and press releases.
+Laurier Archives and Special Collections will also collect some administrative records of University departments, offices, and institutes, as outlined in University Policy 10.4 (Information Governance).

 Research Collecting Area: Laurier Archives and Special Collections documents student life by acquiring student publications; records of select student organizations; as well as papers and memorabilia from select students or alumni that relates directly to their experiences at Laurier.